-The Executive Committee shall take any proposal to borrow or raise money to a General Membership Meeting in the form of a recommendation requiring approval by ordinary resolution.
+The Executive Committee shall take any proposal to borrow money to a General Membership Meeting in the form of a recommendation requiring approval by ordinary resolution.

 The Officers shall have signing authority for the Society.
 Cheques must be signed by any two of the four signing authorities.

 The Executive Committee shall meet from time to time at the call of the President or at the call of any three members of the Executive Committee.

 A schedule of General Membership Meetings shall be established from time to time by the Executive Committee and shall be subject to ratification by ordinary resolution at a General Membership Meeting.
 The Executive Committee may vary the meeting schedule when necessary.

 Any member may make nominations to the Executive Committee at the first or second meeting in the membership year.

 The Annual General Meeting shall be the second meeting held in the membership year.